awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.RBAC.md

 For information on assigning an access string to a user, see [Creating Users and User Groups with the Console and CLI](#Users-management)\.

 If you are migrating an existing workload to ElastiCache, you can retrieve the access string by calling `ACL LIST`, excluding the user and any password hashes\.

+For Redis version 6\.2 and above the following access string syntax is also supported:
++ `&*` – Access is given to all available channels\.

+For Redis version 7\.0 and above the following access string syntax is also supported:
++ `|` – Can be used for blocking subcommands \(e\.g "\-config\|set"\)\.
++ `%R~<pattern>` – Add the specified read key pattern\.
+This behaves similar to the regular key pattern but only grants permission to read from keys that match the given pattern\.
+See [key permissions](https://redis.io/docs/management/security/acl/#key-permission) for more information\.
++ `%W~<pattern>` – Add the specified write key pattern\.
+This behaves similar to the regular key pattern but only grants permission to write to keys that match the given pattern\.
+See [key permissions](https://redis.io/docs/management/security/acl/#key-permission) for more information\.
++ `%RW~<pattern>` – Alia for `~<pattern>`\.
++ `(<rule list>)` – Create a new selector to match rules against\.
+Selectors are evaluated after the user permissions, and are evaluated according to the order they are defined\.
+If a command matches either the user permissions or any selector, it is allowed\.
+See [ACL selectors](https://redis.io/docs/management/security/acl/#selectors) more information\.
++ `clearselectors` – Delete all of the selectors attached to the user\.

 ## Applying RBAC to a Replication Group for ElastiCache for Redis<a name="rbac-using"></a>